 We shall only retain your information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-Transfers of your personal data out of the EEA
+Transfers of your personal data out of the UK and EEA

-All information you provide via our website is stored on our secure servers within the European Economic Area (“EEA”).
-If any data that we collect from you is transferred to, or stored at, a destination outside the EEA at any time, we will update this Privacy Notice accordingly.
+All information you provide via our website is stored on our secure servers within the UK and or EEA.
+If any data that we collect from you is transferred to, or stored at, a destination outside the UK and or EEA at any time, we will update this Privacy Notice accordingly.

-When you link to one of our trusted third party reservation supplier websites, our marketing platform provider (Alchemetrics Limited) when you sign up to receive our newsletter or to a social media site via our website, any personal data which you provide them may be transferred or stored outside the EEA.
+When you link to one of our trusted third-party reservation supplier websites, our marketing platform provider (MailChimp), you sign up to receive our newsletter or to a social media site via our website, any personal data which you provide them may be transferred or stored outside the UK.
 Please check their websites’ privacy notice carefully or get in touch with us for more information.